felix-eckel/infrasection/README.md

 Similar to semblance.py but instead of searching for velocities from a given origin it searches for the origin itself with a given velocity.

 ## Usage
+Download data with the scripts provided in "download".

-define parameters in infrasection.cfg.
-Run __main__ on the scripts.
+Define parameters in infrasection.cfg.
+Run __main__ on the scripts (section, semblance, semblance_map).

 ## Data
 data is expected to be stored in the data directory given in infrasection.cfg - data_directory.